Saima Razzaq

 Saima Razzaq is a British political activist and educator, co-chair of SEEDS (Supporting the Education of Equality in Schools) and Head of Diversity and Inclusion for Birmingham Pride.
 Razzaq actively campaigns for LGBT inclusive education in schools and was the first Muslim woman to lead a Pride parade in Britain.

 Early life and education

 Razzaq was born in Britain and raised in Small Heath in Birmingham.
 She is of Pakistani heritage.
 Her family moved from India to Pakistan before partition, then migrated to the United Kingdom in the 1970s from Kashmir.

 Career

 Razzaq is a former BBC producer, music journalist and former Head of Digital, Marketing and Communications at Robert Walters recruitment consultancy.
 She also previously worked as Head of Content Marketing and Social Media at HomeServe.

-She runs a not-for-profit floating hotel, Boatel Birmingham, a social enterprise which aims to diversify the city's waterways by providing access for Black people and people of colour.

 Political activism

 Razzaq is well known for her activism on race, gender, racism and LGBT+ rights in the United Kingdom.
 She is a founding member and co-chair of SEEDS (Supporting the Education of Equality in Schools), which was formed by teachers as a 1,000-member network in response to protests against LGBT inclusive education outside schools in Birmingham, specifically the No Outsiders programme created by school teacher Andrew Moffat.
 The group is dedicated to promoting the education of equality and diversity in schools, including LGBT+ inclusive education throughout primary and secondary school.

 During the Anderton Park Primary School protests in 2019, Razzaq was a mediator between teachers, parent groups and the city's LGBT community, working to challenge both homophobia and Islamophobia.
 She said that “as a Pakistani Muslim I do often feel caught in the middle of two conflicting communities.
 As much as inherent homophobia and transphobia exists within my community we must also recognise the inherent racism within LGBTQI community."
 She also said she felt uncomfortable with the media creating a “them and us” narrative which demonised her community for holding prejudicial views that existed in wider British society.

 She also claimed the voices of Muslim women were "being lost", saying "women need to and should be at the forefront of the conversation on gender and sexuality in an Islamic context.
 Our bodies and our sexuality need to be defined by our voices."

 In April 2019, Razzaq called out and met with Labour MP John Spellar after he was one of only 21 Members of Parliament to vote against the government's new LGBT-inclusive guidance for compulsory relationships and sex education.
 The intervention led to Spellar reversing his opposition to the measures.
 In June 2019, she challenged Labour MP Roger Godsiff's support of anti-LGBT school protests.
 Godsiff was subsequently reported to the party whip, deselected and lost his Birmingham Hall Green parliamentary seat during the 2019 United Kingdom General Election.